CodeTec1/Cryptography-Portfolio/README.md

 ### Lab 3: Implementation of RSA Encryption and Decryption
 RSA (Rivest-Shamir-Adleman) encryption is a widely-used public-key cryptography algorithm.
 This lab demonstrates the implementation of RSA, including the generation of multiple pairs of public and private keys (PU(e, n) and PR(d, n)), encryption and decryption of a user-input message using the generated keys, and an in-depth lab report detailing the code, sample outputs, and explanations.

+## Group Projects

+### Project 1: RSA Algorithm Implementation with Key Exchange over TCP
+This project demonstrates the implementation of the RSA cryptographic algorithm with 1024-bit key size.
+It includes the generation of public and private keys, as well as the encryption and decryption processes between two parties, Alice and Bob, using a TCP socket-based communication channel.

+### Project 2: Credit Card Vault Project
+This project demonstrates the design and implementation of a secure credit card storage system that includes data encryption, user authentication, and access control mechanisms.
+It also involves hosting the application with an SSL certificate to ensure secure communication.